 Sports programming has become one of the largest programming cost increases for cable and satellite providers, and now represents a substantial portion of Sparklight's programming costs.

 As a result, Sparklight has instituted a Sport Surcharge for all residential cable TV customers.
 Despite our best efforts to control these sports programming fees, Sparklight, like other cable and satellite companies, can no longer continue to absorb these increased costs.
-This surcharge covers a portion of our costs to carry increasingly expensive sports programming that is carried by networks in every level of our channel lineup, including dedicated sports channels such as ESPN, NBC Sports, and the NFL Network, as well as on general entertainment networks such as TNT, TBS, USA Network, and your Regional Sports Networks.
+This surcharge covers a portion of our costs to carry increasingly expensive sports programming that is carried by networks in every level of our channel lineup, including dedicated sports channels such as ESPN, and NBC Sports, as well as on general entertainment networks such as TNT, TBS, USA Network, and your Regional Sports Networks.

 What kinds of sporting events are included in the “Sports Surcharge”?